Vineyards and Winemaking

 In 2007, the twelve hectare Ballewindi vineyard near Balnarring was acquired.
 This vineyard is planted predominantly to Pinot Noir with a small area of Chardonnay.
 Ballewindi was established in 1997.

-All of the viticulture and winemaking we practise is anchored with a series of, to us, fundamental principles.
-Every Port Phillip Estate, Kooyong and Ballewindi wine has been made from fruit that has been hand pruned, shoot thinned and hand harvested.
+The viticulture and winemaking activities we practise are guided by a series of fundamental principles.
+Every Kooyong, Port Phillip Estate and Quartier wine has been made from fruit that has been hand pruned, shoot thinned and hand harvested.
 Wherever possible, the use of chemicals in the vineyard has been replaced with a mechanical or cultural control method and we believe that continually improving our vine nutrition, vintage by vintage will continue to lessen our reliance on external inputs.

 In the winery, all of our wines are wild fermented and a minimum of additions made.
 Our white wines are bottled without fining, our red wines are bottled without fining or filtration.